 Locality/Period: Victorian era, probably taken in the U.S. between 1860 and 1900.

-Condition: There is some wear to the photograph on the right edge and a couple of small marks in the area of the seated woman’s coat.
+Condition: There is some wear to the photograph on the right edge and a couple of marks in the area of the seated woman’s coat.
 Still, this is an interesting and lovely photo.

 —————————————————————